taoensso/carmine/README.md

 ### Automatic Serialization

-Carmine uses [Nippy](https://github.com/ptaoussanis/nippy) under the hood and understands all of Clojure's [rich data types](http://clojure.org/datatypes), letting you use them with Redis painlessly:
+The only value type known to Redis internally is the [byte string](http://redis.io/topics/data-types).
+But Carmine uses [Nippy](https://github.com/ptaoussanis/nippy) under the hood and understands all of Clojure's [rich data types](http://clojure.org/datatypes), letting you use them with Redis painlessly:

 ```clojure
 (wcar